maxschlapfer/MacAdminHelpers/JamfDBConverter/ReadMe.md

 This script helps with the conversion from MyISAM to InnoDB in a setup where a lot of Jamf Pro instances are hosted on one MySQL server.

-It is based in the work of MacMule:
+It is based in the work of Ben Toms (macmule):
 [https://macmule.com/2018/09/23/manually-converting-jamf-pro-tables-from-myisam-to-innodb](https://macmule.com/2018/09/23/manually-converting-jamf-pro-tables-from-myisam-to-innodb)

 ### Note